 - Rhode Island – Simple Pledge

-PLEASE NOTE: However, if you do not wish to apply for a license or enroll in a training program in a state which has bounty hunting requirements, you may work as a helper or by playing a role to capture a subject under the supervision of a Licensed or Trained Bounty Hunter.
-Also, there are a handful of states that require no training all.
+PLEASE NOTE: However, if you do not wish to apply for a license or enroll in a training program in a state with bounty-hunting requirements, you may work as a helper or by playing a role in capturing a subject under the supervision of a Licensed or Trained Bounty Hunter.
+Also, there are a handful of states that require no training at all.

 Note To Canadian Residents

-We have been receiving over recent months an increasing number of inquiries from Canadian residents interested in becoming a bounty hunter not only in the U.S. but in Canada also.
+Over recent months, we have received an increasing number of inquiries from Canadian residents interested in becoming bounty hunters not only in the U.S. but also in Canada.
 Please note, BOUNTY HUNTING in CANADA is illegal.

 Why You Need A License To Be A Bounty Hunter

 You cannot become a Bounty Hunter without research and training.
-Otherwise, you are a civilian who is taking the law into his or her own hands.
-That’s a vigilantly, and shouldn’t be confused with being a bounty hunter.
+Otherwise, you are a civilian taking the law into his or her own hands.
+That’s a vigilante and shouldn’t be confused with being a bounty hunter.

-You must know how the bail bonds system works, and the laws that go along with it.
-It is a skill that takes time to perfect so that you not only stay safe but so that you can be a skilled bounty hunter who makes the big bucks!
+You must know how the bail bonds system works and the laws that go along with it.
+It is a skill that takes time to perfect so that you not only stay safe but you can be a skilled bounty hunter who makes the big bucks!

-Bounty Hunters have skills in skip tracing, negotiation, being very perceptive and also great surveillance abilities.
+Bounty Hunters have skills in skip tracing, negotiation, being wise, and extraordinary surveillance abilities.
 You must know how to research and look for individuals.
 You have to be able to look into a criminal’s past and review all possible previous residences.
-By completing your research, you will learn a lot about the criminal you are pursuing.
-You will know his friends and the places he hangs out among many other things.
+By completing your research, you will learn much about the criminal you are pursuing.
+You will know his friends and the places he hangs out, among many other things.

 If you do not have a license, you cannot be paid legally for bringing back a criminal.
-You may also run into law problems for doing this type of work without a license.
-As with any job, you need to make sure you have researched and completed training before you begin as a Bounty Hunter.
+You may also face legal problems for doing this work without a permit.
+As with any job, you must ensure you have researched and completed training before you begin as a Bounty Hunter.